Menu Close

-The decision to seek addiction treatment for substance abuse can be a daunting one.
-One of the things many people worry about is: “Can I get fired for going to rehab?”
-The fear and stress of job loss and career setbacks prevents so many people from seeking the care they need.
-Please continue reading to learn more about job protection during rehab.
+The decision to seek addiction treatment can be daunting.
+One of the most common concerns is: “Can I get fired for going to rehab?”
+Fear of job loss and career setbacks prevents many people from seeking the care they need.
+Understanding your legal protections can help alleviate these concerns and empower you to prioritize your recovery.

 Can You Get Fired for Going to Alcohol or Drug Rehab?